Ramp Meter Facts

 How do ramp meters work?

 Ramp meters are part of a large computer-operated system that is managed in WSDOT's Traffic Management Centers (TMCs).
-Magnetic "loops" are embedded in the pavement that provide the TMCs with information about traffic flow, such as the volume and speed of vehicles on freeways and ramps.
-This traffic data is continually fed to the ramp meters, which automatically alter their cycles to maximize traffic flow on both the ramps and the freeways.
+Traffic detection devices, including magnetic loops and radar, detect traffic speeds and volumes on highway lanes and ramps, and provide those data to the TMCs.
+The traffic data are continually fed to the ramp meters, which automatically alter their cycles to maximize traffic flow on both the ramps and the freeways.